linxinliu241/kkbox-churn-project/README.md

 | **members_v3.csv** | User demographic and account information (~1M rows), including city, age, gender, registration method, and account dates. |

+## Churn Definition

+The original KKBOX competition dataset provides churn labels for a subset of users, but does not provide a consistent labeling framework across all monthly cohorts.
+To support a cohort-based expanding window prediction setting, we constructed churn labels using future renewal behavior.

+For each cohort month, users whose membership expired within that month were selected as prediction targets.
+A user was labeled as:

+- `churn = 1`: no renewal transaction occurred within 30 days after membership expiration.
+- `churn = 0`: the user renewed successfully within the 30-day post-expiration window.

+This cohort-based labeling strategy enables consistent evaluation across time and allows the model to simulate real-world churn prediction using only historical information available before each prediction cutoff.

 ## Data Preprocessing Pipeline

 ```mermaid